yliyanage/Accident-Detection/pages/feat_select.md

 ![labels](../images/labels.png)

-Here after, we call this variable as ''accident variable''
+Hereafter, we call this variable as ''accident variable''.

-Then, we compute the mutual informatio
+Then, we compute the mutual information of each feature with the accident variable.

 [Go Back](../)